 Heat modalities like hot packs, electrical stimulation along with muscle relaxant like Biofreeze can help reduce the symptoms of pain.

 Exercises that concentrate on the strengthening of back extensors, hip abductors, hip extensors and abdominal muscles can help prevent re-occurrence of back pain.
 Prolonged and gentle stretching of sciatic nerve, calf muscles, as well as hamstrings, can ease the pain.

 Some therapists or doctors will prescribe a back brace for temporary or permanent use.
-These back braces provide an external support to the back and thereby reduces the stress on the back.
-The back brace can be specific to an area of a back or can cover the full back.
+These back braces provide external support to the back and thereby reduces the stress on the back.
+The back brace can be specific to an area of a back or can cover the full-back.
 Using a brace to relieve pain and or correct the posture, can be a personal choice.

 - Remaining physically active within pain tolerance level usually helps to prevent reoccurrence of back pain.